NathanJargon/ProjectAGUI/README.md

 # Water Bill Calculator

 This application is a comprehensive water bill management system, designed to calculate and track water consumption for multiple customers.
 It features a user-friendly GUI built with Tkinter, allowing for easy input and management of customer data.
 The application integrates with an SQLite database, providing robust data persistence and retrieval capabilities.

+Key features include:
-Key features include the ability to calculate individual customer water bills based on consumption data, display billing history, and generate visualizations for consumption trends.
+- the ability to calculate individual customer water bills based on consumption data,
+- display billing history,
+- and generate visualizations for consumption trends.

 This makes it an ideal tool for small to medium-sized water utilities or property management entities looking for a simple, yet effective, water bill tracking solution.

 # Visual Information